Local Limits of Small World Networks: Other Related Work

 \section{Other Related Work}

 Small-world networks have been extensively studied due to their unique properties. \cite{fraigniaud2010searchability,nguyen2005analyzing} extended Kleinberg’s model to arbitrary base graphs, showing that the structure of the base graph, combined with long-range connections, influences the performance of greedy algorithms in decentralized search.
-Other studies confirm how random shortcuts or clustering reshape network distances and connectivity \cite{coppersmith2002diameter,benjamini2001diameter,bollobas2011sparse}.
-Another line of work has been given to study of random walks, search algorithms, and routing in small-world networks \cite{dyer2020random, fraigniaud2010searchability, nguyen2005analyzing, giakkoupis2011optimal, dietzfelbinger2009tight,mehrabian2016randomized}.
+Other studies confirm how random shortcuts or clustering reshape network distances and connectivity \cite{benjamini2001diameter,bollobas2011sparse, coppersmith2002diameter}.
+Other lines of work study random walks, search algorithms, and routing in small-world networks \cite{dietzfelbinger2009tight, dyer2020random, fraigniaud2010searchability, giakkoupis2011optimal, mehrabian2016randomized, nguyen2005analyzing}.
 Our results complement prior work by establishing the local convergence of small-world networks, allowing for a unified analysis of both local structures and dynamic properties in this class of networks.
+Note that, although we treat rings and regular lattices, we expect analogous local-limit descriptions to hold for other base graphs (e.g., higher-dimensional lattices).
 By proving the local limits of small-world models, we open new avenues for rigorous analysis of network properties and dynamics using local convergence techniques.